Have You Suffered From Age Discrimination At Work?

-At Sam Nicholson Law Office, PLLC, our Kentucky age discrimination lawyers have extensive experience bringing claims before the Equal Opportunity Employment Council and in state and federal court.
-Our approachable lawyers understand the frustrations and anxieties that older workers experience in a market that seems to favor youth.
+At the Sam Nicholson Law Office, PLLC, our legal professionals have extensive experience bringing claims before the Equal Employment Opportunity Commission (EEOC) and in state and federal court.
+Our lawyer, Sam Nicholson, understands the frustrations and anxieties that older workers experience in a market that seems to favor youth.
 We guide clients through every phase of their case and pursue the full extent of justice.

-Failure to hire.
+- Failure to hire.
 Often this is the toughest case to prove.
-Employers and human resource departments often disqualify someone who is forty or older because they assume a younger worker will do the job for less money or that the older worker may retire.
-A Kentucky age discrimination attorney at the Sam Nicholson Law Office has the experience to prove a failure to hire was age-related.
+Employers and human resource departments often disqualify someone who is 40 or older because they assume a younger worker will do the job for less money or that the older worker may soon retire.
+We have the experience to prove a failure to hire was age-related.

 Often age discrimination can be subtle.
 Employers will try to assert some blame on the older worker.
 Our law firm understands these subtleties.
 We know what evidence to seek to show the older worker was treated unfairly because of their age.

-The main strategy our Kentucky age discrimination lawyers employ is the Age and Discrimination in Employment Act (ADEA).
+The main strategy we employ at Sam Nicholson Law Office, PLLC, is the ADEA.
 This federal law prohibits discrimination against anyone 40 years or older.
-The act does not apply to every employer – only certain sized employers and certain types of employers.
+The act does not apply to every employer – only certain-sized employers and certain types of employers.

-The first step the Sam Nicholson Law Office lawyer makes is to help the claimant file a proper complaint before the EEOC.
-If the Equal Employment Opportunity Council does not provide justice when discrimination is clear, our firm files a claim in federal or state court asserting a violation of the ADEA and any other applicable laws.
+The first step we take is to help the claimant file a proper complaint before the EEOC.
+If the EEOC does not provide justice when discrimination is clear, our firm files a claim in federal or state court asserting a violation of the ADEA and any other applicable laws.

-The Sam Nicholson Law Office fights for anyone who is the subject of discrimination in Louisville, Lexington, Frankfort, Paducah, and across Kentucky.
+The Sam Nicholson Law Office, PLLC, fights for anyone who is the subject of discrimination in Louisville, Lexington, Frankfort, Paducah and across Kentucky.
 We aggressively fight to hold the employer accountable and to get you the right employment status and all the work benefits you deserve.
-To review your case with an experienced Kentucky age discrimination attorney, please call 502.583.3212 or complete our contact form.